ohiobarn/flowerfarm/docs/crew/README.md

 # Start Here

 This is the OBFF Crew landing page.
 This section contains information you will need to be a successful crew member.
 Use the nav on the left to explore the pages in this section.

+> **Note**: New crew members should review the [Getting Started Guide](./getting-started-guide) first.

 ## Resources